Carmel of the Annunciation

 Do I need any special qualifications?

 Education to at least secondary level must have been completed.
 Apart from that, the only 'qualification' you need is a sincere desire to discover God's will for you.
-St Teresa always looked for a 'determined determination' and good common sense in those who sought to enter her Carmels.
+St Teresa always looked for a 'determined determination' and common sense in those who sought to enter her Carmels.
+Good physical and mental health is also important.

 Do I have to be a Roman Catholic?